jordanbean-msft/sk-aks/README.md

     AZURE_OPENAI_CHAT_DEPLOYMENT_NAME=""
     AZURE_OPENAI_EMBEDDING_DEPLOYMENT_NAME=""
     AZURE_OPENAI_API_VERSION=""
+    AZURE_KUBERNETES_BASE_URL=""
     ```

 #### For each Kubernetes cluster

-1. Generate the authentication certificate files from your AKS clsuter.
+1. Generate the authentication certificate files from your AKS cluster.
 These certificates are used by the
     `src/api/app/plugins/kubernetes_rest_api_plugin` to authenticate to your cluser.

     ```powershell